Power Take Off: All You Need to Know

 Type 2 PTO

 The design of the Type 2 PTO features a heavy-duty side loading capacity using sizeable spherical roller bearings.
-Actuation of this PTO can be either hydraulic or pneumatic.
+The actuation of this PTO can be configured either hydraulically or pneumatically.
 It is self-adjusting and removes the need for the pilot bearing inside the engine flywheel.
 Features include reduced maintenance, less chance of premature failures, and improved engine and bearing life since there is no direct loading to the crankshaft.
-Common applications for Type 2 PTOs include:

 Type 1 vs. Type 2 PTO Clutches